All Systems Go Africa

-Uniting systems thinking with technical expertise and public policy to accelerate the vision of universal access to water, sanitation and hygiene.
+The symposium united systems thinking with technical expertise and public policy to accelerate the vision of universal access to water, sanitation and hygiene

 We know that behind every trusted water, sanitation and hygiene (WASH) service is a complex network of people, processes and organisations working in synchrony to keep it all running.

-Systems thinkers and public experts will unite to challenge one another to make the changes required to achieve the ambitious water, sanitation and hygiene targets that have been set by national governments across the continent.
-Through a mix of high-profile panel discussions, creative workshops, and technical conference sessions, the event will showcase promising initiatives, convene strategic conversations, and inject momentum into ongoing initiatives to strengthen water, sanitation, and hygiene systems across the 54 countries of Africa.
+Systems thinkers and public experts were united to challenge one another to make the changes required to achieve the ambitious water, sanitation and hygiene targets that have been set by national governments across the continent.
+Through a mix of high-profile panel discussions, creative workshops, and technical conference sessions, the event showcased promising initiatives, convened strategic conversations, and injected momentum into ongoing initiatives to strengthen water, sanitation, and hygiene systems across the 54 countries of Africa.

 Interested in All Systems Connect 2023 in The Hague?
 Click here to learn more.

-The symposium will feature panel discussions and plenaries as well as interactive parallel sessions and skills-building workshops.
+The symposium featured panel discussions and plenaries as well as interactive parallel sessions and skills-building workshops.

 395 million Africans lack access to safely managed drinking water and 504 million live without safe sanitation services1.
 While there remains a huge deficit in needed infrastructure, many of the available facilities are managed inadequately, breakdown prematurely, or are poorly regulated, underfunded, and frankly fall short of the dignified public service promised in the human right to water and sanitation.